seraotonin/SERAsubs/README.md

 ⚠️NOTICE ON THE USE OF AI⚠️

 SERAsubs makes use of OpenAI's Whisper software, an automatic speech recognition (ASR) system, which is not the same as generative AI that has harmful effects on the environment.
-AS you can see, you are meant to download a folder called models, carrying training data, which is only about 3.5 GB.
+As you can see, you are meant to download a folder called models, carrying training data, which is only about 3.5 GB.
 While I understand that this is a lot to download, this will effectively allow you to run SERAsubs completely offline.
 No data is sent to servers that consume large amounts of water and it will only utilize your device's hardware to run the auto transcription process.